No canned soup. No draining potatoes. So simple and flavorful. Instant Pot Potato Soup is the best thing you’ll make in your pressure cooker!

 I’ve made this soup more times than I can count, and it used to be made on the stovetop (which is also a simple method).
 Once I had an Instant Pot, however, it became even easier and now I always make it this way.

-In the followup to my cookbook, Weeknight Cooking with your Instant Pot, I recreate this recipe but I add andouille sausage, too.
+• Add Andouille Sausage: In the follow up to my cookbook, Weeknight Cooking with your Instant Pot, I recreate this recipe but I add homemade andouille sausage, too.
 Any kind of sausage can be used, though, and you can replace the bacon with it if you like.

 Instant Pot Potato Soup